alexandra-riva/api-project/README.md

 - `POST /api/cocktails` – add a new cocktail
 - `DELETE /api/cocktails/:id` – delete a cocktail by ID

+The API returns standard HTTP response status codes to indicate the result of each request:

+- 200 OK – Successful GET or DELETE request

+- 201 Created – Cocktail added successfully via POST

+- 400 Bad Request – Missing or invalid data in the request

+- 404 Not Found – No matching cocktail found for the query

+- 500 Internal Server Error – Something went wrong on the server

 All data is stored in my own MongoDB Atlas database, so every drink added is saved permanently.
 The connection is handled via fetch calls in a separate `api.js` file to keep things clean and organized.
 The API is stateless and fully decoupled from the frontend.

 ---